Meal Prep Guide: My Meal Prep Routine

 I have already explained what you need and some of how to do meal prep in my Beginners Guide but I haven’t really explained when you should do the pre-planning for your meal prep or what my personal routine looks like each week.
 I thought it might be helpful to see what my typical week of meal prep looks like from start to finish.
 Here is a breakdown of what my weekly meal prep looks like based around cooking on Sunday/Monday.

-I start out by spending about an hour searching for recipes using google.
+This is the day i decide what im going to cook.
+I search for recipes using google or make one of my own recipes.
 I use search terms like “300 calorie meals” or “low-calorie recipes” or search for something I’m craving plus the calorie amount I want to have per serving (eg. 400 calorie burrito bowls).
 I bookmark ALL the ones that look yummy (I get trigger happy with this because even if I don’t decide to cook it this week I might decide I want to cook it later on).
 I pick 2 or 3 dinner/lunch recipes from my bookmarks, read them carefully and decide if I need to make any ingredient substitutions for the calorie count to work or modifications to the cooking instructions.
 Usually, I scale up the recipe to suit the number of servings I need to feed both myself and Ryan.

 I make my grocery list using the Listonic app in the evening and then I order groceries online from Super Store, and schedule them to be picked up on Saturday afternoon.
 This is a HUGE time saver.
 Depending on where you shop you can order your groceries online and either pick up or have them delivered instead of shopping in the store for a few bucks.